 The lower limit of HIV RNA detection depends on the test used, some go down to 50 copies/ml, while other go as low as 20.
 High levels are linked to faster disease progression.
-Unlike many other infection where treatment can lead to a cure, we know that with current HIV treatment, even if HIV levels are undetectable, the HIV is still in the body and will rebound to detectable if the HIV medicines are stopped.
+Unlike many other infections for which treatment can lead to a cure, treatment for HIV suppresses but does not eliminate the virus.
+Even if HIV levels are undetectable, the HIV is still in the body and will rebound to detectable if the HIV medicines are stopped.

 The lower your viral load, the better.

 CD4 counts and HIV viral load tests are usually done when you first see a new provider and about every 3 months afterwards.
-Results can help you and your doctor decide when it's time to start taking anti-HIV drugs (more on this in Treatment Decisions), and for people on HIV drugs, to tell whether they are working.
+Results can help you and your doctor decide how quickly to start taking anti-HIV drugs (more on this in Treatment Decisions), and for people on HIV drugs, to tell whether they are working.